Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 For each of these eight settings, we considered 13 increasing sample sizes $N$ in the interval from $10^3$ to $10^6$ obtained by taking 13 equispaced values on the $\log_{10}$ scale.
 As we see next, the Laplace method had a cost that grew superlinearly and to keep costs reasonable we only used sample sizes up to $10^5$ for that method.
 For each of these 13 sample sizes and each of the eight settings, we simulated 1000 data sets.

+As suggested by a referee, we experimented with different values for the number of quadrature nodes $k$ to approximate the univariate integrals of the row- and column-likelihoods; see also the recent work \cite{Bilodeau:2024}.
+The value $k=1,$ which corresponds to the Laplace approximation, produced estimates of $\sigma_A$ and $\sigma_B$ affected by substantial downward bias even at large $N$.
+The bias disappeared by increasing $k$.
+With $k=5,$ we obtained results not affected by bias and essentially indistinguishable from those with $k=25$.
+Therefore, the results discussed in the rest of this section were calculated with $k=5$ nodes.

 Graphs comparing the computational costs, the statistical properties and the scalability of the three estimation methods for all eight settings are reported in the Supplementary Materials.
 To save space, we present graphs for only one of the settings, \Stoo, and just summarize the other settings.
 This chosen setting is a challenging one.
 It is not surprising that imbalance and large variances are challenging.
-We have also seen in simulations that null regression coefficients often are harder to estimate than non-null ones.
 The binary regression setting is different from linear modeling where estimation difficulty is unrelated to predictor coefficient values.
 The main reason to highlight this setting is that it illustrates an especially bad outcome for the Laplace method estimate of $\siga$.
 Similar but less extreme difficulties for the Laplace method's estimates of $\siga$ appear in setting \Stot.